Nest Cam Indoor Review

-In our tests the latency on this camera was just 4 seconds, making it very close to true real time viewing.
+In our tests the latency on this camera was just 4 seconds, making it very close to true real-time viewing.
 The stream was also the most consistent, with little to no hiccups, pixelation, or pauses to refresh.
-The picture itself was also the most crisp of any live feed we watched.
-If you mainly want a security camera so you can destress at work by logging on and watching your dog wag its tail, this is the camera for you.
+The picture itself was also the crispest of any live feed we watched.
+If you mainly want a security camera so you can de-stress at work by logging on and watching your dog wag its tail, this is the camera for you.

 The Nest Cam Indoor can sit on any flat surface and has a magnetic base.
 If you want to mount it to a non-magnetic wall it comes with a mounting plate that installs with a couple of screws.
 The camera does not have a battery and must be plugged into a standard outlet.

 For the Nest Cam Indoor, value is in the eye of the beholder.
 With a list price of $200 its price just a bit higher than average.
-If you only want it for real time viewing its stellar performance in that area makes it a great value.
-If you want to use if for actual monitoring you must get a $10/month subscription.
-Yes a Nest Cam with a subscription is the best monitoring device we tested, but there are models like the Canary All-in-One and the NETGEAR Arlo Q that can offer decent monitoring performance without a subscription, and thus represent a better long term value.
+If you only want it for real-time viewing its stellar performance in that area makes it a great value.
+If you want to use it for actual monitoring you must get a $10/month subscription.
+Yes a Nest Cam with a subscription is the best monitoring device we tested, but there are models like the Canary All-in-One and the NETGEAR Arlo Q that can offer decent monitoring performance without a subscription, and thus represent a better long-term value.

 — Max Mutter and Steven Tata